flexera-public/policy_templates/cost/aws/idle_compute_instances/README.md

 ## Cost

-This Policy Template does not incur any cloud costs.
+This policy template does not incur any cloud costs.